ELkhalil/Inception_42_School/README.md

 Docker Compose:
 ----------------
     is a docker utility that comes with docker it help manage containers in a smooth and clean way.
 It is not included in docker itself it is independent and it has it's own version...
     "Docker Compose helps with defining and running multi-container Docker applications.
 It allows you to specify the services, networks, and volumes in a single file, making it easier to manage complex applications and their dependencies.
 With a simple configuration, you can deploy and scale your applications consistently across different environments."
         _> create a file called docker-compose.yml
             first thing we must specify the
             version version: "3"
             services:
                 available apps
                 container-name: test_App
                 volumes:
     Basically we are doing the same thing just instead of doing it manually the docker compose simplify that for us you can even call the docker file from the docker compose.

 Environment Variables:
 -----------------------
     like any program you must include env variables to the runing app you can do that by including it in the docker command or easily including it inside the docker-compose under the environment variable. if you have many env variables you can pass them inside a file .env "env_file:"

 Docker Environments (Dev, Prod, ...)
 ------------------------------------
     the most commun  way and the docs of docker tell that it is advisable to use the .env file to store ur env variable it must be separeted for everything :
         _> docker-compose-ref.yml   -> use it for reference
         _> docker-compose-dev.yml   -> use it for developement version
         _> docker-compose-prod.yml   -> use it for production version
     to make thing more cleaner.
         to run docker with a specific file: use -> docker-compose -f docker-compose.dev.yml up -d we can also use a default one for the commun data and use the others for only the changes

 Multi-Stage Dockerfile:
 -----------------------
-we can do the same as the previous by having multiple docker files inside the project. but the better solution is
+    we can do the same as the previous by having multiple docker files inside the project. but there is a better solution for it.
 HOW TO MAKE CONTAINERS COMMUNICATE WITH EACH OTHER
 ---------------------------------------------------
     docker inpect gives you details and informations about the running container...
     _>  docker run -it jturpin/hollywood hollywood -> film hackers console....

 Docker :
 --------
     _> isolated process.

     Cgroups:
         kernel limit recources, and keep track
     Namespaces:
         to limit a process access and make it a jail process.

-docker ps       =>        list the running containers docker ps -a    ->        list all containers docker run -it  _>        inter active mode docker run -d   _>        detach mode binding the container port
+    docker ps       =>        list the running containers docker ps -a    ->        list all containers docker run -it  _>        inter active mode docker run -d   _>        detach mode
+    binding the container port
         docker run -d -p6000:6794

     Debugging :
         docker ps
         docker logs [container_id]

     docker run -d -p6000:6794 --name test container

-use docker exec to get the terminal of your already running container
-    docker exec -it [container] /bin/bash
+    use docker exec to get the terminal of your already running container docker exec -it [container] /bin/bash

-docker start -> works with containers docker run  -> create a container from an image
+    docker start -> works with containers
+    docker run  -> create a container from an image

 DOCKER NETWORKING:
 ----------------------
     docker network ls
     docker network create mongo-network

-Purging All Unused or Dangling Images, Containers, Volumes, and Networks
-    Docker provides a single command that will clean up any resources — images, containers, volumes, and networks — that are dangling (not tagged or associated with a container): docker system prune
+    Purging All Unused or Dangling Images, Containers, Volumes, and Networks Docker provides a single command that will clean up any resources — images, containers, volumes, and networks — that are dangling (not tagged or associated with a container): docker system prune
         To additionally remove any stopped containers and all unused images (not just dangling images), add the -a flag to the command: docker system prune -a

 **********************************************OPENSSL**************************************************

-1 - first of all we must init the folder that hold this certificates
-    mkdir -p /etc/nginx/ssl
+    1 - first of all we must init the folder that hold this certificates mkdir -p /etc/nginx/ssl
-2 - give this folder the required permissions
-    chmod   700 /etc/nginx/ssl
+    2 - give this folder the required permissions chmod   700 /etc/nginx/ssl

 --------------------- CEARTE CERTIFICATE------------------------------------------

     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/inception.key \
             -out /etc/nginx/ssl/inception.crt -subj "/C=MA/L=BENGUERIR/O=1337/OU=1337/CN=aelkhali.42.fr/UID=aelkhali"

     openssl documentation :
         -x509 option is used togenerate a self-signed certificate.
         -subj "/type0=value0/type1=value1/type2=value2/..."
             each type-value pair represents a component of the distinguished name.
 The common types include:
             /C=: Country Name (e.g., US for the United States).
             /L=: Locality Name (City).
             /ST=: State or Province Name.
             /O=: Organization Name.
             /OU=: Organizational Unit Name.
             /CN=: Common Name (typically the fully qualified domain name for SSL/TLS certificates).

         -nodes option in OpenSSL is used to indicate that the private key file being created should not be encrypted with a passphrase.
         <Keep in mind that using the -nodes option means that anyone with access to the private key file can use it without providing a passphrase.
         Therefore, you should be cautious when using unencrypted private keys, especially in production environments or when dealing with sensitive information.
 If security is a concern, it's generally better to use passphrase-protected private keys and implement secure key management practices.>

 ----------------------- END CREATING THE CERTIFICATE-----------------------------

     now we make nginx ready to accept those keys and use them by telling him to check the new config file

     1- create a config file inside -> /etc/nginx/conf.d/test.conf
     2- add this two directives to your config file:

         ssl_certificate /etc/nginx/ssl/example.crt;
         ssl_certificate_key /etc/nginx/ssl/example.key;
         ssl_protocols TLSv1.2 TLSv1.3;

     an example config file to base on :

         server
         {
             listen 443 ssl;
             server_name aelkhali.42.fr;

             ssl_certificate /etc/nginx/ssl/example.crt;
             ssl_certificate_key /etc/nginx/ssl/example.key;
             ssl_protocols TLSv1.3;

             root /var/www/;

             location / {
                 root /var/www/;
                 index index.php;
             }

             location ~ \.php$ {
                 include snippets/fastcgi-php.conf;
                 fastcgi_pass wordpress:9000;
             }
         }

 Docker Volumes and HOT RELOAD:
 -------------------------------
-    one of the most important thing in docker is volumes and how we can listen to files changes from the host or from the container itself, and how we can transfer run time data from a running container to our host machine because anything happened to the container (means a prune to the data it holds) suppose we are running a database server contianer we must save this data somewhere...as we know this container is just a running process that uses RAM memory if it stops we will not find anything...
+    one of the most important thing in docker is volumes and how we can listen to files changes from the host or from the container itself, and how we can transfer run time data from a running container to our host machine because anything happened to the container (means a prune to the data it holds) suppose we are running a database server contianer we must save this data somewhere... as we know this container is just a running process that uses RAM memory if it stops we will not find anything...

     syntax for docker volumes:
         -v  host_directory : container_directory [flag]

         -v: to tell docker we will add a volume
             host_directory: used to save or transfer data during run time of container container_directory : used to store data inside the container [flag] -> used to tell docker the permission

-the first one and it is the famous one it two way binding:
-    when we are merroring a folder with the data inside a container for example:
+    the first one and it is the famous one it two way binding: when we are merroring a folder with the data inside a container for example:
             -v /app/data:/var/http/data
             -v   host_folder:container_data
         the issue with this is if someone deleted the data folder inside the container and we are listening to it using the two way binding it will be deleted from our host so we must think of limiting this access....

     we must limit this full access and this will take us to the new solution -> the one way binding -> we listen to the container data folder and we limit it's access to the folder we are mirroring the data inside
         example:
             -v /app/data:/var/http/data:ro  -> ro = read only
         now if we are inside the container and inside /var/http/data and we try to delete/create something it will not be possible
             -> this file system has read only access.

--> there still one issue after solving the previous one
-    this one is very dangerous what if someone deleted the libraries from the host folder and the app inside the container depends on them this will create a very big problem (container stop)
+    -> there still one issue after solving the previous one this one is very dangerous what if someone deleted the libraries from the host folder and the app inside the container depends on them this will create a very big problem (container stop)
         this one can be solved by using "anonymos volumes" using the same previous syntax we add another -v to protect the important directories inside the container doing it this way:
             -v /app/data:/var/http/data:ro  -> ro -v /var/http/data/important

----> this what answer a very big question why people use such a hirachy to store it's application to make the binding simple
-    if we use a src directory to store our app data only and let other thing outside we will make our binding easier and bind only the required src folder...
+    ---> this what answer a very big question why people use such a hirachy to store it's application to make the binding simple if we use a src directory to store our app data only and let other thing outside we will make our binding easier and bind only the required src folder...

 Docker-compose:
 ---------------